pagdividido/magento2/README.md

 *   The address district is
 *   The address complement is

-In STORES -> Configuration -> Payment Method -> Fluxx -> Credentials
+In STORES -> Configuration -> Payment Method -> PagDividido -> Credentials

 *   Environment
 *   Merchant Gateway Username